HugoGW/Atomic-Orbital/README.md

         X = np.linspace(-Lx/2, Lx/2, Nx)
         Y = np.linspace(-Ly/2, Ly/2, Ny)

-For each i and j of X and Y, we plot a dot of a certain color that matches with the probability of an electron to be at the coordinate (i,j) then we normalize it and plot the result.
+For each i and j of X and Y, we plot a dot of a certain color that matches the probability of an electron being at the coordinate (i,j), then we normalize it and plot the result.

     for i, x in enumerate(X):
             for j, y in enumerate(Y):